dev-adriano-lira/project_c/README.md

-# Spell checker made in c language, taught by professor Eanes Torres, regarding the introduction to C language.
+# Spell checker made in C language, taught by professor Eanes Torres, regarding the introduction to C language.

 # Description